moriyaya/awesome-3dgs-for-low-level-vision/README.md

 ## Acknowledgment

-The template of this website is inspired by [awesome-3dgs-for-robotics](https://github.com/dtc111111/awesome-3dgs-for-robotics), and we appreciate their contribution.
+The template of this website is crafted with reference to [awesome-3dgs-for-robotics](https://github.com/dtc111111/awesome-3dgs-for-robotics), and we appreciate their contribution.